-Voice Recognition Button (UConnect® Hands-Free Phone) - If Equipped
+Voice Recognition Button uconnect[®] phone - If Equipped

-Press this button to operate the Hands-Free Phone (UConnect®) feature (if equipped).
-Refer to "Hands-Free Communication (UConnect®)" in Section 3.
+Press this button to operate the uconnect[®] phone feature (if equipped).
+Refer to "uconnect[®] phone" in Section 3.

-If your vehicle is not equipped with this or this feature is not available on your vehicle, a "Not Equipped With UConnect" message will display on the radio screen.
+If your vehicle is not equipped with or this feature is not available on your vehicle, a "Not Equipped With uconnect" message will display on the radio screen.

-PHONE Button (UConnect® Hands-Free Phone) - If Equipped

-Press this button to operate the Hands-Free Phone (UConnect®) feature (if equipped).
-Refer to "Hands-Free Communication (UConnect®)" in Section 3.
+Phone Button uconnect[®] phone - If Equipped Press this button to operate the uconnect[®] phone feature (if equipped).
+Refer to "uconnect[®] phone" in Section 3.

-If your vehicle is not equipped with this or this feature is not available on your vehicle, a "Not Equipped With UConnect®" message will display on the radio screen.
+If your vehicle is not equipped with or this feature is not available on your vehicle, a "Not Equipped With uconnect" message will display on the radio screen.